hantsy/quarkus-sandbox/README.md

-# Quarkus Sanbox
+# Quarkus Sandbox

-A  sandbox project  to practice Quarkus framework.
+A  personal sandbox project  to experience the new features of the [Quarkus framework](https://www.quarkus.io).